The Retrofit Double Glazing Story for aluminium and timber joinery

 - Do you put another piece of glass in front of the existing glass?

-A typical house will require approximately three full days on site.
-We only remove the glass we are about to replace so your home will always be left safe and secure at the end of each day.
+A typical aluminium house will require approximately three full days on site and a typical timber home could be a week.
+We will only remove the glass we are about to replace so your home will always be left safe and secure at the end of each day.

 - How long can I expect to wait from acceptance of a quote until installation date?